How to Store Your Child’s Jewelry to Keep Her Jewelry Safe

 How should children’s jewelry be stored to forego unforeseen problems?
 Here are a few ideas to do just that.

-Where to Store Children’s Jewelry
+How to Store Jewelry

 All children’s jewelry should be stored in a dry and clean place.
 Moisture can damage fine and even costume jewelry.
 A jewelry container can be an actual jewelry box or case that is lined with soft fabric that may have several sections for placement of different kinds of jewelry.
 A child might even like to make and decorate their own special jewelry box, but any items stored in it should be wrapped in tissue paper or kept in their original cloth pouches or containers.
 Self-contained fabric pouches help stop scratches and movement while other types of containers will have anti-tarnish features that will keep the piece looking new.